p4tat0r/mm2h/README.md

 4. Other little quirks here and there, but not that many

 ## What I would like to do (because it's possible)
-1. Make proper markdown links (or a more friendly syntax)
+1. Improve CSS of code blocks
-2. Improve CSS of code blocks
+2. Replace `p` tags with `br` and make them work properly
-3. Replace `p` tags with `br` and make them work properly
+3. Make proper markdown links (or a more friendly syntax) [DONE]

 ## What I'm proud of
  - Integration with `highlight.js`